vanphan24/consul-k8s-wan-fed-vault-backend-with-APIGateway/README.md

 NAME              CLASS                ADDRESS         READY   AGE example-gateway   consul-api-gateway   20.232.83.167   True    86m
 ```
 Note if READY state is ```False```, run  ```kubectl describe gateway example-gateway``` to see why.

-Deploy the associated HTTP Routes once the API gateway reaches a ready state.
+6) Deploy the associated HTTP Routes once the API gateway reaches a READY state.
+This HTTPRoute file will configure the API Gateway to sned traffic to specfic services (echo-1, echo-2, or frontend) based on the HTTPS path set by the client user's browser.

 ```
 kubectl wait --for=condition=ready gateway/example-gateway --timeout=90s && kubectl apply --filename api-gw/routes.yaml
 ```

-Now check that external requests from browser reaches the internal Hashicups frontend.
+7) Now check that external requests from client browser to the API Gateway reaches the internal Hashicups frontend.
-The API Gateway should configures as a Load Balancer.
+The API Gateway is configured as a Load Balancer.

-Grab the API Gateway service's external IP.
+You can retreive the API Gateway service's external IP.
 ```kubectl get svc example-gateway --context=dc1 -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

-On your browser, connect with the API Gateway service's external IP and use port ```8443```
+8) On your browser, connect with the API Gateway service's external IP using ```https``` and port ```8443```
+You should see the Hashicup main landing page.

+9) Now try appending ```/echo``` to the url on your browser.
+You should see that the API Gateway will alternate and send requests between the two echo services, ecoo-1 and echo-2.

   # Delete Mesh Federation